Guide to the Judy Malloy Papers, 1956-2010

 Original is pen and ink on a large sheet of ricepaper, which was then folded like a map, with a folder made for it.

 Photo and drawings artists book; an example of the work that inspired the work done by the narrator of its name was Penelope.
 Two editions were made, the first of which was given to the friends who were in the book.

 Includes 1984 statement about Malloy's work with a price list of works; "Photographic Artist's Books" statement from July 10, 1987; undated handwritten early notes about computer-mediated books.

 Includes a small amount of material on Malloy's paper-based written works, but the majority of this series relates to Malloy's electronic works, hyperfiction, and computer programming.

 The disks containing Malloy's works have been removed from the collection to be individually transferred to Duke's Electronic Records Server.
 This includes early versions of Uncle Roger, the Apple II versions of Uncle Roger, drafts of its name was Penelope, IBM disks of Yellow Bowl and Molasses, a final version of Wasting Time, the software version and Eastgate releases of its name was Penelope, the Eastgate version of Forward Anywhere, Thirty Minutes in the Late Afternoon and You!.
-Please contact a reference archivist for this material.
+Please contact Research Services for this material.

 Essay by Malloy and resources used by her in the essay.
 Originally published on CDD website.

 Book reviews, material from a Cyberfem Panel that Malloy hosted in 1999, and material about the exhibit The Tipping Point: Health Narratives from the South End, by artists Jen Hall and Blyth Hazen.